A. Key Concepts

 (a) requires the consent of the woman; and

-(b) should not compromise the woman’s ability to decide whether to continue her pregnancy.
+(b) shall not compromise the woman’s ability to make decisions regarding continuation of her pregnancy.

 Application Research may be undertaken on methods to treat, in utero, a fetus with genetic or congenital disorders.
 Because the fetus and the woman cannot be treated separately, any intervention to one involves an intervention to the other.
 Research involving a fetus or fetal tissue shall be guided by respect for the woman’s autonomy and physical integrity.
 Guidance provided in other chapters of this Policy (e.g., consent, privacy and confidentiality, inclusion and exclusion) will also apply.
 Researchers should ensure that a clear distinction is made between consent to research and consent for any clinical procedures or testing.
 In practice, this may mean separate consent information and documents, but regardless of the process employed, the differences between research and clinical procedures must be clearly explained.